rmuehl/BetterPushbackC/README.md

 # !!!!
 IMPORTANT !!!!
 DO NOT download BetterPushback using the green "Clone or Download" button on the main repository page.
-Use the [RELEASES](https://github.com/skiselkov/BetterPushbackC/releases) section, the click on "Assets" and download "BetterPushback.zip".
+Use the [RELEASES](https://github.com/CHH2000day/BetterPushbackC/releases) section, the click on "Assets" and download "BetterPushback.zip".
+If you DO need to clone this project,use `git clone https://github.com/CHH2000day/BetterPushbackC --recursive`.

+# About this repository
+This is another version of [BetterPushbackC by skiselkov](https://github.com/skiselkov/BetterPushbackC) with some changes.

 # About BetterPushback